 Our Washington Youth Garden is the Arboretum’s largest community outreach program.
 Revenue from our venue rental program funds the Arboretum Director’s Fund which pays for things like consultants, supplies, and building maintenance projects.
-Our Native Plant Sale supports the Arboretum’s annual Lahr Native Plant Symposium.
+Our plant sales and fairs support our mission and connect visitors to the Arboretum.

 We developed a new Core Master Plan that provides a blueprint for future projects around the Arboretum.
-We invest in the future of horticulture through Internships that support the collections.
+We invest in the future of horticulture by funding internships that support the collections.
 Our Meyer Kidder Fellows will increase the Arboretum’s research capacity and connect the Arboretum with world-class post-doctoral researchers.

 David Fairchild Society

 A passionate community of supporters with membership starting at $1,200.

 FONA is thrilled to congratulate Dr. Chavonda Jacobs-Young on her confirmation as Under Secretary of Agriculture for Research, Education, and Economics within the U.S. Department of Agriculture (USDA).
 In this new role, she will serve in the highest scientific post at the USDA in support of our nation’s agricultural needs and will be the first woman of color in this position.